markusstrasser/tic-tac-toe-boardLogic/README.md

     console.log(boardSlices, getStatus(boardSlices))
 ```

+Good luck with finding a more elegant solution for this problem - I haven't seen anything this compact and composed on the web.

 ## Better Ideas?

-I haven't found a way to abstract over that non-main diagonal.
-I can imagine flipping the matrix vertically (it's symmetric counterpart) and then just using .diag again
+Last problem: **I haven't found a way to abstract over that non-main diagonal in a clean paradigmatic/mathematically sound way**.
+I could imagine flipping the matrix vertically and then using `.diag` again on the symmetric counterpart, but didn't find the method in the lib that can do that.

-*If you*
+*Send a PR if you think of something better or more elegant*